 More important still are the aspects related to human health, such as the proliferation of fungi, insects, viruses, and bacteria.
 We have already commented briefly on how the ambient conditions can affect their development, one of the chief factors being relative humidity.
 The consequence of ignoring such factors can lead to respiratory illnesses, which in principle are avoidable, such as allergies, asthma or rhinitis.

 In the following figure, and in summary form, one can see the intervals of relative humidity in which the various organisms studied co-habit.

-To sum up then, the limits set by the RITE in terms of relative humidity are neither capricious nor arbitrary – they seek to prevent the problems we have described.
+To sum up then, the limits set by different building codes in terms of relative humidity are neither capricious nor arbitrary – they seek to prevent the problems we have described.

 Other added benefits stem from humidity control, such as an energy saving in the air conditioning of rooms, preventing the accumulation of static charges that can be generated by the friction of materials, and contributing to higher performance of IT equipment.

 Fortunately, the trend in recent years has been to return to prevailing concept of the importance of controlling R.H. and so this is increasingly viewed as being of equal importance to controlling temperature.